Join our Facebook Group

 It's an incredibly powerful psychological characteristic we all share.
 But we have to remember we're just as susceptible as our target clients - especially when it comes to data and conversion optimisation.

 As marketers, we are in a unique position to help inform our target audience's beliefs around our products and services and then supply the evidence that confirms those beliefs.
 It's why we believe that big brands are fancier than store brand generics.
 It's why even though studies prove that most vitamin supplements are useless, we still buy and take them.

-Use testimonials: You want to be right. but sometimes, other thoughts can make you question your beliefs.
+You want to be right.
+But sometimes, other thoughts can make you question your beliefs.
 The same is true with your customers.
 If you want to help them confirm what they already believe to be true, you can use a testimonial that helps prove a claim.

 Online shopping platforms like Amazon and Netflix use algorithms to provide personalized recommendations to their users.
 By showing products that are similar to what the user has already purchased or viewed, the platform reinforces the user's existing beliefs about their preferences and choices, making them more likely to make a purchase.

 Limited time offers create a sense of urgency and scarcity, which can trigger the confirmation bias in customers.
 When a customer sees that a product is available for a limited time or in limited quantities, they may be more likely to believe that it is a valuable item, even if they had no prior interest in it.